Our Lady of the Holy Souls Catholic School is committed to nurturing each child’s faith, education, and social development through Christ.

 - Cheerleading Grades 7-8 Girls

 - Cross Country Grades 5-8 Boys/Girls

 - Track & Field Grades 5-8 Boys/Girls

 The Athletic program strives to maintain a competitive balance between teams in all sports.

 - Archery — All 6th, 7th, 8th, grade members are on one team

 - Basketball and Volleyball - Players will be assigned to teams as follows:

-- Head coach will draft team beginning with their child.
+- The head coach will draft a team beginning with their child.
 Those wanting to assist will do so for the team their child is on.